Attribution 2.0

 It also demands cross-department collaboration where sales, IT, and data science need to work together to keep data flowing seamlessly across systems.

-All of this can easily overwhelm teams, especially when managing multi-touch attribution in complex B2B environments.
+All of this can easily overwhelm teams.

 PRO TIP: HockeyStack’s platform takes the technical burden off B2B marketing teams by simplifying multi-touch attribution.
 Designed for teams with limited technical resources, it offers user-friendly data integration tools and intuitive reports that deliver actionable insights without the heavy lifting.
 HockeyStack turns complex data into clear, accessible insights, so teams can stay efficient and accurate without needing a data science background.